 Speaking of those problematic fibers, I have good news for you.
 Most people are more sensitive to some than to others.
 Most people can get great improvement of their IBS by removing ONLY A FEW WORST OFFENDERS.
 The trick is to use a systematic and tested approach to figuring out what those triggers are.

 Unfortunately, I often see a less skilled approach cause major problems.
-For example, a woman (let's call her Janet) came to me recently for help with her chronic IBS.
+For example, a woman named Janet came to me recently for help with her chronic IBS.
 She was convinced that diet couldn’t be the problem because she had already eliminated nearly everything from her diet – wheat/gluten, dairy, fruit, eggs, seafood, raw vegetables, and sugar.
 Yikes!

 We added a lot back in, and then removed the most suspicious culprits that she was still eating.
 We experimented around those problematic fibers and BOOM – IBS recovery.
 Congrats, Janet!